Extract PDF Metadata in Java

 public static void run() throws Exception {

-// Initialize a Signature object with the PDF file path.
+// Step 1: Initialize the Signature object with your PDF path

 String filePath = "YOUR_DOCUMENT_DIRECTORY/sample_pdf_signed_metadata.pdf";